-Berea College (the "College") prohibits all forms of sexual discrimination, including Sexual Misconduct as described in this policy.
-The College is committed to addressing Sexual Misconduct in a manner consistent with applicable law.
-The College also is committed to raising awareness of issues relating to Sexual Misconduct and its prevention, providing training and continuing education for students, staff and faculty, and providing adequate resources for prompt assistance to victims of Sexual Misconduct.
+Berea College (the "College") prohibits Sexual Misconduct as described in this policy.
+The College is committed to raising awareness of issues relating to Sexual Misconduct and its prevention, providing training and continuing education for students, staff and faculty, and providing adequate resources for prompt assistance to victims of Sexual Misconduct.

-Specifically, it is the policy of the College that designated faculty and staff members take immediate and appropriate steps to investigate and take action when the College knows or reasonably should know of possible Sexual Misconduct.
+Specifically, it is the policy of the College that designated faculty and staff members take immediate and appropriate steps to investigate and act when the College knows or reasonably should know of possible Sexual Misconduct.
 When Sexual Misconduct is determined to have occurred, the College shall take prompt and effective steps reasonably calculated to end the misconduct, prevent its recurrence, and, as appropriate, remedy its effects.
 All complaints shall be processed in accordance with the procedures established in this policy.

-It is also the policy of the College to protect any student, faculty, or staff member filing a complaint alleging Sexual Misconduct and to ensure that person's safety as necessary, including taking interim steps to protect the person prior to the final outcome of any investigation.
+It is also the policy of the College to prohibit retaliation against any student, faculty, or staff member filing a complaint alleging Sexual Misconduct or participating as a witness, and to ensure that person's safety as necessary, including taking interim steps to protect the person prior to the final outcome of any investigation.